getbubblenow/javicle/README.md

 ##### Caveat Emptor
-Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might not work right, or ffmpeg could crap out because we passed bad arguments, or whatever.
+Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might not work right, ffmpeg could crap out on bad arguments, encodings, formats, filter syntax errors, or whatever.

 In any case, JVC should never overwrite your source files, since all output goes to new files.